GCBallesteros/quaternions/docs/workflows/check-current-position-of-a-satellite.md

 # AI!
-Repeat what we just did for debbuging quaternions here
+Add links on the references to functions we have documented in the /dsl folder that are used here.
 # Check Current Position of a Satellite

 This workflow demonstrates how to move a point in the visualizer to the current